-It may not result in a complete blackout, but we may be facing power fluctuations.
+It may not result in a complete blackout, but we may face power fluctuations.

 The brain is only 1000 times more complex!
-Small changes may not entirely contribute to a mental disorder - there is no one “depression gene” or “anxiety mutation.”
+Minor changes may not entirely contribute to a mental disorder - there is no one “depression gene” or “anxiety mutation.”

 But genetic factors make some people more likely to have mental health issues by interfering with the normal functioning of the brain cells.

 This could explain why issues like depression or bipolar disorders seemingly run in the family.